mmagnus/mmagnus/README.md

 <!--![](banner.jpg)-->

-🎓 Ph.D., RNA structural biologist/bioinformatician
+🎓 Ph.D., RNA structural biologist/bioinformatician at Harvard, USA

 I'm trying to understand the evolution and role of RNA and RNPs in biological systems using computational methods (machine learning, molecular dynamics, structure prediction) and experimental (yeast genetics) and codify this knowledge into predictive computational models.